How to Easily Find and Fix Redirect Loops Error in WordPress

 So, if your site is experiencing a redirect error, here’s how to figure out what’s causing it and how to fix it.

-6.1 Clear Your Browser Cookies
+5.1 Clear Your Browser Cookies

 Cookies are a type of saved data that your browser utilizes to speed up the loading of websites.
 When a website fails to load properly, the first step in troubleshooting should be to clear your browser’s cookies.

 Depending on whatever browser you’re using, this process will function differently.
-You can erase cookies in Google Chrome by going to History → Clear Browsing Data, as shown below.
+You can erase cookies in Google Chrome by going to History → Clear browsing data, as shown below.

 Clear browsing data

-Ensure Cookies and other site data option is checked in the pop-up menu, then select Clear data.
+Ensure the Cookies and other site data option is checked in the pop-up menu, then select Clear data.
 Once done, restart your browser and see if the website loads properly.

 Clear cookies and other site data